sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

 The following configuration for the SonataUserBundle defines:

     - the ``FriendsOfSymfony/FOSUserBundle`` as a security provider
-    - the login form for authentification
+    - the login form for authentication
     - the access control : resources with related required roles, the important part is the admin configuration
     - the ``acl`` option to enable the ACL.